Skip to content

 Nylas returns URLs for files that contain the summary and action items.
 For information on downloading those files, see Handling Notetaker media files.

 By default, Notetaker uses automatic language detection on every transcription.
-If your users consistently speak one or more languages and you’ve seen Notetaker mis-identify them — for example, Portuguese coming back as Spanish, or a single-language meeting bouncing between codes — you can pass language hints in meeting_settings.transcription_settings.
+If your users consistently speak one or more languages and you’ve seen Notetaker mis-identify them (for example, Portuguese coming back as Spanish, or a single-language meeting bouncing between codes), pass language hints in transcription_settings.
 The hints either force a single language (pass one code in expected_languages) or narrow what auto-detect considers (pass two or more).
 The recognizer then chooses from the codes you provide instead of guessing across every supported language.

 You can set transcription_settings anywhere meeting_settings is accepted:

 • expected_languages — An array of language codes the audio is expected to contain.
-Required when transcription_settings is non-empty.
-Must contain at least one supported code, and cannot be null or empty.
+Optional.
+When you set it, it must contain at least one supported code and cannot be null or empty.
+Omit it and transcription considers all supported languages.

 The simplest valid object just declares the expected languages: